 Graduate students, postdocs, faculty, and research staff affiliated with Northwestern University are welcome to attend.
 You’ll need a NetID to register and a laptop for the workshops.

 Workshops will be held in multiple locations on the Evanston and Chicago campuses.
-Specific rooms are listed in the workshop descriptions and registration forms.

 We’re offering these workshops because they fill a gap for researchers looking to improve their skills.
 However, there are additional options both during the summer and academic year, including NICO 101, the data science sequence in the statistics department, Data Science Nights, Research Computing Services workshops, an R User Group, and more.
 See our list of other data science courses and activities for details.